-Game of Thrones filming locations are all over Croatia, including the most famous location of them all: Dubrovnik, aka King’s Landing.
+Game of Thrones filming locations can be found all over Croatia, including the most famous location of them all: Dubrovnik, also known as King’s Landing.

 If hunting down the backgrounds of famous scenes is a priority for you on your trip to Croatia or Greece, head to Croatia.

 Whether you’re staring out of the Adriatic, Ionian, or Aegean Sea, you’re bound to be looking and something absolutely stunning.

 Greece and Croatia are home to some of the most beautiful coastlines on the planet (in our biased opinion, anyway), and you can’t go wrong with either.

 From cave hotels in Santorini to staring out over Dubrvonik’s city walls or Hvar’s Spanish Fortress, there is no shortage of incredible coastal views in either place.

 … incredible sailing opportunities.